How Christians Should Steward Time and Money

 The implication is simple.
 We must be faithful with today's time.
 We must be singleminded in pursuing our one goal.

-God requires all of us to give an account for our use of our time.
+God requires all of us to give an account for how we used our time.
+This is not a suggestion.
+It is a certainty.

 "So then each of us will give an account of himself to God."
 (Romans 14:12 ESV)

-Every word spoken, every talent given, and every hour spent must be accounted.
-Spend your time wisely so you will not regret at the final judgment.
+Every word spoken, every talent given, and every hour spent must be accounted for.
+Spend your time wisely so you will not have regret at the final judgment.

 And at the end of your life you groan, when your flesh and body are consumed, and you say, "How I hated discipline, and my heart despised reproof!
 I did not listen to the voice of my teachers or incline my ear to my instructors.
 I am at the brink of utter ruin in the assembled congregation."
 (Proverbs 5:11–14 ESV)